 So Christmas trees are edible.
 Who knew?
-Well actually, the concept is not entirely new to us, since this particular Good Food Ireland team member was shown how to infuse organic honey with fresh pine from a Christmas tree some years ago.
-By a Polish friend who had learned from his grandmother.
+Well actually, the concept is not entirely new to us, since this particular Good Food Ireland® team member was shown how to infuse organic honey with fresh pine from a Christmas tree some years ago, by a Polish friend who had learned this from his grandmother.
 The tree in question had been brought in and out of the house in its pot every Christmas for four years.
 It was part of the family until it got left behind in the garden during a house move.
 There was wailing and sobbing and gnashing of teeth.
 It still tugs the heartstrings just thinking about it.
 The honey was delicious.

-But let’s move on.
+But let us move on.
 Before you get adventurous with your Christmas tree in the kitchen, you need to know how it was grown.
 You want a tree grown without chemical interference from fertilisers or pesticide sprays.
-If you are not sure as to the origins of your tree, don’t use it.
+If you are not sure about the origins of your tree, don’t use it.

 There are many Irish farmhouses and country houses that have a ‘cut your own Christmas tree’ service in the run-up to Christmas.
 So if you haven’t got your tree yet, cutting your own makes a great day out for the kids, and also helps in finding out how your tree was grown and whether it’s edible afterwards.